yarinmanoah/AllEvents/README.md

 1. Open the project in Xcode.
 2. Build and run the project on a simulator or a physical device.

+## Code Overview
+Here’s a structured list of the extensions we've created so it will be easy for us to perform certain actions:

+- **String+Email**:
+  - Extension for email validation in `String`.

+- **UIView+FirstResponder**:
+  - Variable to identify the currently focused component.

+- **UIImageView+LoadFromUrl**:
+  - Loads images from a URL without blocking the main thread.

+- **UIViewController+Alert**:
+  - Allows any view controller to display an alert with a custom message.

+- **UIViewController+Loading**:
+  - Provides the ability to show/hide a loading animation in any view controller.

+- **AllEventScrollableBaseViewController**:
+  - A base class for forms in the app, automatically adjusts scrolling when the keyboard appears to ensure the focused `TextField` remains visible above the keyboard.

+## Helper Classes Overview:

+- **ShareManager**: Manages sharing functionality, opening an AlertController for sharing events.
+- **NavigationManager**: Handles navigation by opening navigation apps (e.g., Maps, Google Maps, Waze) to the selected event location.
+- **SigninManager**: Responsible for API calls related to sign-in and sign-up processes.
+- **EventsManager**: Manages event-related API calls, including attending, unattending, retrieving events, and creating new events.

+- **Add Event Button**:
+  - Located on the top right.
+  - Opens a form with necessary fields and a map.
+  - Clicking the map opens a full-screen view for address search or pin placement.
+  - The map interaction returns a point and address.
+  - The form includes validation.
+  - After form submission, an event is created, and the user is added as a participant.

+- **Event Details Screen**:
+  - Displays event information and a map.
+  - **Share Button**: Opens an ActivityController for sharing the event via available apps.
+  - **Navigation Button**: Offers navigation options via Maps/Google Maps/Waze.
+  - **RSVP Button**:
+    - If not registered: "I'm In" button registers the user.
+    - If registered: "I'm Out" button cancels the registration.

 ## Video Demonstration